CeeEffEff/claude-pr-documentation-skill/.clinerules/workflows/pr-documentation-generator.md

         <server_name>mcp-neo4j-memory</server_name>
         <tool_name>create_entities</tool_name>
         <arguments>
-        [entities discovered from analysing the file, with any observations]
+        [entities that you discovered from analysing the "before" file, with any observations.
+Must match the schema]
         </arguments>
         </use_mcp_tool>
         <use_mcp_tool>
         <server_name>mcp-neo4j-memory</server_name>
         <tool_name>create_relations</tool_name>
         <arguments>
-        [relations discovered from analysing the file]
+         [relations that you discovered from analysing the "before" file.
+Must match the schema]
         </arguments>
         </use_mcp_tool>
         ```